rmscode/binary-garden/docs/hardware/powervault-me4-draft.md

 !!! note

     - Controller modules are not always shipped with preinstalled SFP+ transceivers.
 You might need to install SFP transceivers into the controller modules.
     - Use the PowerVault Manager to set the host interface protocol for CNC ports using qualified SFP+ transceivers.
-ME4 Series modules ship with CNC ports configured for FC, so you must configure these port for iSCSI when connecting to iSCSI hosts.
+ME4 Series modules ship with CNC ports configured for FC, so you must configure these ports for iSCSI when connecting to iSCSI hosts.
     - If you are using switches with mixed traffic (LAN/iSCSI), then a VLAN should be created to isolate iSCSI traffic from the rest of the switch traffic.

 To connect controller modules supporting 10 GbE iSCSI host interface ports to a server HBA or switch, using the controller CNC ports, select a qualified 10 GbE SFP+ transceiver.
 Use the cabling diagram below to connect the host servers to the switches.